Tipping in Europe

 Portugal

-Tipping in Portugal is not expected but appreciated for good service.
-In restaurants, leaving.
+Tipping in Portugal is not expected, but it is appreciated for good service.
+In restaurants,.

 Greece